knoepdan/CyberSecRappi/as_4_reverseEngineering/3_DynamicAnalysis/ExercisesDynamicAnalysy.md

     - Upon clicking on a line, we jump to the dynamic listing (tracking the program counter) and the static listing jump to the corresponding code (not the address in the stack).
 The register only show values for the current stack frame (or better current execution) as they values for the previous states are lost/overwritten.
 3. Where can you find the values for argc / argv?
 What are these?
 Can you find the argument you passed based on these?
-    - In my example, I passed one string argument so in a C program I end up with 2 arguments: "program name", "customValue". (argc is 2)
+    - In my example, I passed one string argument so in a C program I end up with 2 arguments: argc and a char array with 2 entries ("program name" and "customValue").
     - Using the static listing (and to a lesser degree the compiled C code), i quickly find the assembly code that uses or references the arguments.
 Once I found these places, i check the corresponding code lines in the dynamic listing and find the registers or memory addresses these values should be.
         - argc (in C) -> param_1 in static listing -> register RCX in dynamic listing -> value "2"
         - param_2 (char array in C) > pointer in RDX to (534fa0) -> in Interpreter i can see the memory values